rabiaathar/now.everyone-google-FactChecking-1/README.md

 5. 'Thomas Müller's team is Bayern Munich.' -> The system has problems with special letters like 'ü'.

 False Negative:
-1. 'Google is Google's subordinate.' -> Google can be found in the entry about Google.
+1. 'Shakespeare's author is Shakespeare.' -> Likewise the author algorithm doesn't check if Shakespeare is a book at all.
-2. 'Shakespeare's author is Shakespeare.' -> Likewise the author algorithm doesn't check if Shakespeare is a book at all.
+2. 'Toni Kroos' team is UEFA.' -> The word UEFA can be found in the entry about Toni Kroos.
-3. 'Toni Kroos' team is UEFA.' -> The word UEFA can be found in the entry about Toni Kroos.
+3. 'Audible's subsidiary is Amazon.com' -> As Audible is subsidiary of Amazon, so it returns true .
-4. 'Toni Kroos' foundation place is Madrid.' -> The routine doesn't really check if the used predicate makes sense.
+4. 'Guardians of the Galaxy (film) stars Tyler Bates.' -> But Tyler Bates gives music of the film.
-5. 'Real Madrid's author is Toni Kroos.' -> Similar problem.
+5. 'Muhammad Ali Jinnah's death place is Federal Capital.' -> As Karachi is Federal Capital but Fedral Capital is not name of place it self.

 # Description how project can be built and executed
 1. Tool: Preferrably Eclipse(IDE) for JAVA is required.
 Also Java-jdk-version 1.8.0.
 2. Result file can be found in main folder "FactChecking" with name result.ttl.